 During his undergraduate studies of Cultural Anthropology and Religious Studies, Adam helped to start a non-denominational Department of Theology at Bard College in the Hudson Valley, New York.

-A product of the early 90s underground rave culture, Adam creates electronic music every now and then, tries to go out dancing as often as life allows, and used to DJ.
+A product of the early 90s underground rave culture, Adam creates electronic music every now and then, tries to go out dancing as often as life allows, and DJs dark hypnotic techno.
 He remains passionate about underground electronic music.
 When he was younger, he used to think that raves and drum circles and Rainbow Gatherings would change the world.
 Now, he enjoys the occasional pilgrimage to Berghain.

 Aikido and yoga have long been an important part of Adam’s life since he attended the Cambridge School of Weston for high school.
 He now practices Qi Gong under Eva Wong’s guidance.

-Adam enjoys studying the ontological turn in Anthropology, feminist New Materialism, Speculative Realism, OOO, and tends to return to reading Elizabeth Povinelli, Claire Colebrook, Fred Moten, Timothy Morton, Cary Wolfe, Catherine Malabou, Graham Harman, Giorgio Agamben, Michele Foucault, Martin Heidegger, Deleuze and Guatarri, and D.G.
+Adam enjoys studying the writings of Giorgio Agamben, the ontological turn in Anthropology, feminist New Materialism, Speculative Realism, OOO, and tends to return to reading Elizabeth Povinelli, Claire Colebrook, Fred Moten, Timothy Morton, Cary Wolfe, Catherine Malabou, Graham Harman, Michele Foucault, Martin Heidegger, Deleuze and Guatarri, and D.G.
 Leahy.

 An early member of the New York Philosophical Corporation surrounding the thinking of D.G.
 Leahy, Adam has moderated recent symposiums on the Thinking Now Occurring.